 The biggest ones are delinquencies, sudden increases in your credit card debt, and legal disputes that require you to repay money owed.
-If you’re on the verge of any of those three situations, do everything in your power to prevent it from happening, otherwise, it will take your credit scores years to recover.
+Do everything in your power to avoid any of those three situations.
+Otherwise, it will take your credit scores years to recover.

 But, it is possible to greatly increase your credit score by removing old and inaccurate information from your credit report.
 You can either do this on your own manually.

-Or you can work with an established credit repair firm like CreditRepair.com that talks directly to your creditors on your behalf to dispute any items that are incorrect.
+You can also work with an established credit repair firm like CreditRepair.com that talks directly to your creditors on your behalf to dispute any incorrect items.
 Once those items are deleted from your credit reports, you could see a huge bump in your credit scores.